Integrated and Continuous School Improvement

 The Michigan Integrated Continuous Improvement Process (MICIP) is a pathway for districts to improve student outcomes by assessing whole child needs to develop plans and coordinate funds.
 MICIP represents a Mindset, a Process, and a Platform.

-- Equity – each student having the opportunities, environments, and supports to succeed.
+- Equity – Each student has the opportunities, environments, and supports to succeed.

-- Whole Child - the needs of the Whole Child addressed and supported by the Whole School and the Whole Community.
+- Whole Child - The needs of the whole child are addressed and supported by the whole school and the whole community.

-- Systems - systems to support implementation of the entire plan.
+- Systems - Systems are developed to support implementation plan.

 The Michigan Continuous Improvement Process is a comprehensive and iterative cycle.